City Comparison

 Richmond is more affordable with a median home price of $355K, compared to $650K in Gainesville.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Gainesville prices range from $350K–$1.2M.
 Richmond prices range from $125K–$1.5M.

-Gainesville has stronger schools overall, with a 80% average pass rate compared to 67% in Richmond.
-Top schools in Gainesville include Gainesville High School and Battlefield High School.
-In Richmond, standout schools include Maggie L. Walker Governor's School and Open High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Gainesville public schools have a 80% average SOL pass rate; Richmond has 67% (2024 state assessment data).
+Public schools in Gainesville include Gainesville High School and Battlefield High School; in Richmond, Maggie L. Walker Governor's School and Open High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Gainesville or Richmond?